-- Starship Titanic has a circular version — in order to obtain a hammer, you need to press a button with a long stick.
-However, in order to obtain a long stick behind glass, you must break the glass with a hammer.
-Fortunately, there's a parrot perch that you can use in place of the long stick.
+- The first is a circular version — in order to obtain a hammer, you need to press a button with a long stick.
+However, in order to retrieve the long stick, you must break the glass covering it with a hammer.
+Fortunately, there's a parrot perch that is sufficiently long to press the button and retrieve the hammer.

 - Zoë's first line in Sluggy Freelance is "Help!
 I need a phone!
 I locked my keys in the car with the engine running!"
 This is also referenced later when she temporarily moves to a place with normal people.
 (Oh, and Clem.)

-- Parodied in the Family Guy episode "Petarded", where a cutaway shows one incident where Peter locked his keys out of the car, trapping himself inside... wait, what?!
+- Parodied in the Family Guy episode "Petarded", where a flashback shows one incident where Peter locked his keys outside his car, trapping himself inside.

 - In one version of the backstory for He-Man and the Masters of the Universe (1983), Prince Adam was questing with Teela for what would later become his magic sword.
 Wielding this sword was the only way to enter Castle Grayskull.
 And yes, the sword was inside the castle.

 - House of Mouse: One of Mickey's opening monologues has him mentioning that the Seven Dwarfs left their keys in their minivan, and that it took a whole hour to get Dopey out.
 Footage of the incident shows Dopey mockingly waving the keys from inside.